-5 prior in February 2010 over the Eastern US is biased low by 154 TgC/yr, which results in an NEE estimate 153 TgC/yr higher than the "truth" if ${}^{14}CO_2$ data are not assimilated, but only 78 TgC/yr higher than the "truth" if ${}^{14}CO_2$ data are assimilated.
-Similarly, in December 2010, the fossil fuel prior over the Eastern US is biased low by 163 TgC/yr, resulting in a bias in the estimated NEE of 133 TgC/yr without assimilation of ${}^{14}CO_2$ and only 9 TgC/yr with ${}^{14}CO_2$ observations.
-These results indicate that carry-over biases that would otherwise go unresolved can in large part be overcome by adding observational constraints
+data are not assimilated, but only 78 TgC yr^{-1} higher than the truth if ${}^{14}\text{CO}2$ data are assimilated.
+Similarly, in December 2010, the fossil fuel prior over the eastern US is biased low by 163 TgC yr^{-1} , resulting in a bias in the estimated NEE of 133 TgC yr^{-1} without assimilation of ${}^{14}\text{CO}2$ and only 9 TgC yr^{-1} with ${}^{14}\text{CO}2$ observations.
+These results indicate that carry-over biases that would otherwise go unresolved can in large part be overcome by adding observational constraints from ${}^{14}\text{CO}2$.

-10 from ${}^{14}\text{CO}2$.

-For the three US sub-regions in Figure 10 (right panel), the annual NEE estimate with ${}^{14}CO_2$ is closer to "truth" than without.
-However, the reverse is true for annual NEE aggregated over the conterminous US (i.e. the sum of the three sub-regions).
-This is due to a cancellation between the Western US (where the CO2-only NEE estimate is too negative) and the other two regions (where the CO2-only estimate is too positive compared to the "truth").
+For the three US subregions in Fig. 10 (right panel), the annual NEE estimate with ${}^{14}CO_2$ is closer to truth than without.
+However, the reverse is true for annual NEE aggregated over the conterminous US (i.e. the sum of the three subregions).
+This is due to a cancellation between the western US (where the CO2-only NEE estimate is too negative) and the other two regions (where the CO2-only estimate is too positive compared to the truth).

-15 4.3 Imperfect transport OSSE
+4.3 Imperfect transport OSSE

-As mentioned in § 3.4, we performed an inversion with intentionally biased transport.
-That is, we simulated CO_2 and ${}^{14}CO_2$ measurements with "true" fluxes in TM5 EIC, and assimilated those observations using TM5 EI.
-As noted in section 3.4, forward simulations of an inert tracer sourced largely from the northern continents (SF6, which is in this respect similar to fossil fuel CO_2) produce substantially different vertical profiles over the conterminous US for the two model versions (Figure 4), indicating that the two models represent meaningfully different realizations of atmospheric transport.
+As mentioned in Sect.
+3.4, we performed an inversion with intentionally biased transport.
+That is, we simulated CO_2 and $^{14}CO_2$ measurements with true fluxes in TM5 EIC, and assimilated those observations using TM5 EI.
+As noted in Sect.
+3.4, forward simulations of an inert tracer sourced largely from the northern continents (SF6, which is in this respect similar to fossil fuel CO2) produce substantially different vertical profiles over the conterminous US for the two model versions (Fig. 4), indicating that the two models represent meaningfully different realizations of atmospheric transport.

-Figure 11 shows the monthly fossil fuel fluxes estimated over the Unites States and three of its sub-regions for both biased transport (NRC 5000 (EI)) and what is effectively "perfect transport" (NRC 5000).
-For assimilation of observations using TM5 EI, the monthly flux estimates over the conterminous United States (and over its three large-scale sub-regions) no longer lie within 5% of the "true" fluxes.
-The flux estimates with biased transport are in this case uniformly low, consistent with our understanding of the primary difference between EI and EIC transport schemes involving vertical entrainment and detrainment

-25 understanding of the primary difference between EI and EIC transport schemes involving vertical entrainment and detrainment fluxes over the northern temperate latitudes.
-As seen for forward simulations in Figure 4, EIC tends to better ventilate the CBL such that the surface signal is more efficiently transferred to the well mixed free troposphere compared to EI (which allows more signal to build up within the CBL).
-Thus, TM5 EI requires smaller surface fluxes in order to recover the surface layer signal simulated by TM5 EIC; annual fossil fuel flux estimates from EI transport are thus in all cases lower than the estimates
+Figure 11 shows the monthly fossil fuel fluxes estimated over the United States and three of its subregions for both biased transport (NRC 5000 (EI)) and what is effectively perfect transport (NRC 5000).
+For assimilation of observations using TM5 EI, the monthly flux estimates over the conterminous United States (and over its three large-scale subregions) no longer lie within 5% of the true fluxes.
+The flux estimates with biased transport are in this case uniformly low, consistent with our understanding of the primary difference between EI and EIC transport schemes involving vertical entrainment and detrainment fluxes over the northern temperate latitudes.
+As seen for forward simulations in Fig. 4, EIC tends to better ventilate the CBL such that the surface signal is more efficiently transferred to the well mixed free troposphere compared to EI (which allows more signal to build up within the CBL).
+Thus, TM5 EI requires smaller surface fluxes in order to recover the surface layer signal simulated by TM5 EIC; annual fossil fuel flux estimates from EI transport are thus in all cases lower than the estimates from EIC transport (Fig. 8).